-- 5. Take the SAT I or ACT test and SAT II: Subject Tests if you are a freshman applicant no later than December of your senior year. - 6.
+- Take the SAT I or ACT test and SAT II: Subject Tests if you are a freshman applicant no later than December of your senior year. - 6.
 Request that your school(s) send transcripts and other required documents directly to:

-Office of Admissions and Relations with Schools 9500 Gilman Drive, 0021 La Jolla, CA 92093-0021
+Office of Admissions and Relations with Schools UCSD 9500 Gilman Drive, 0021 La Jolla, CA 92093-0021

-Final high school transcripts must be on file in the UCSD Undergraduate Admissions by July 15.
+Final high school transcripts, and all college transcripts for transfer students, must be on file in the UCSD Office of Admissions and Relations with Schools by July 15.